 |

-The example creates a variable named "distance" and sets it to a value of 8.
-Then it uses it to drive the robot forward 8 units.
-The code then turns the robot and assigns the distance variable a new value of 5, using it to drive the robot 5 units forward. |
+The example creates a variable named distance and sets it to a value of 6.
+Then it uses the variable to drive the robot forward 6 inches.
+The code then turns the robot and assigns the distance variable a new value of 4, before using it to drive the robot 4 inches forward. |

-The example creates a variable named "sidelength" and sets it to a value of 7.
-Then it uses the variable in four driveDistance blocks to have the robot trace a square.
-(Change the value of the sidelength variable and run the code again to have the robot draw a different square.) |
+The example creates a variable named sidelength and sets it to a value of 4.
+Then, it uses the variable in four driveDistance blocks to have the robot trace a square. |

 Grid Size: S M L | Simple View: | MinView: |